JellyBrick/TNTRUN/README.md

 - Api support for 2.0.0 and 1.0.0
 - bug fixes

+Change log for Version 1.2 -  March.26.2016
+- New Map
+- 1 more floor
+- bug fixes

 =========================================
-What is comming in new update v1.2?
+What is comming in new update v1.3?
 =========================================
 - Kits
 =========================================
-What is comming in new update v1.3?
+What is comming in new update v1.4?
 =========================================
 - MiniShop
 - New Support for new arena